eric-lindau/PSX-Smart-Interface/README.md

 **Note:** The *SmartInterface.jar* file must be in the same directory as the included *.dll* files (natives) due to library dependencies.
 Alternatively, if the *.dll* files are moved to a directory that is part of the Java PATH, *SmartInterface.jar* can run independently.

 ### Networking
-This add-on relies on TCP port **10747** to interface with the PSX server, so the server must be active with port 10747 unrestricted on the network.
+This add-on relies on the IP address and TCP port specified in the automatically generated **general.cfg** to interface with the PSX server, so the server must be unrestricted on the network and configured to run based on the configuration file. **By default, this configuration specifies a connection to > localhost:10747.**

-**Note:** In Version 1.0 this add-on must be running on the same machine as the server because it uses *localhost* as an address - this will be changed in future versions.

 ## Built with
 * [JInput](https://github.com/jinput/jinput) - Used to detect and interface with hardware controllers